thilinamb/flume-ng-kafka-sink/README.md

 The objective is to integrate Flume with Kafka so that pull based processing systems such as [Apache Storm](https://storm.incubator.apache.org) can process the data coming through various Flume sources such as Syslog.

 ## Updates
+- Aug 23, 2014 - This implementation is submitted as a new feature to Apache Flume.
+Associated Jira for this feature - [https://issues.apache.org/jira/browse/FLUME-2251](https://issues.apache.org/jira/browse/FLUME-2251)
 - Aug 17, 2014 - Unit tests are added and linked with the build.

 ## Example Usecase